-Today CAFE standards for brand new cars are set at over 40 miles per gallon, which is more than double the fuel economy of 1974 passenger vehicles.
+Today CAFE standards for brand new cars are set at over 40 miles per gallon.
 Standards for light trucks are slightly lower.
-Many manufacturers are meeting or exceeding these standards.
-Despite this, not all cars meet these standards.
+Many manufacturers are meeting or exceeding these standards, but not all cars meet these standards.
 Manufacturers must pay a fine for each model that does not meet CAFE standards.
-The U.S. imports about 40 percent of the oil we use.
+The U.S. imports about 44 percent of the oil we use.
 Our dependence on foreign oil for gasoline will be greatly lessened by these standards.